Nature Immersions and Mental Health

 Cognitive and Emotional Regulation Benefits

-Beyond immune enhancement, nature immersions profoundly impact cognitive function and emotional regulation.
-On a simple level, getting out of our usual environments, where we often have triggers or daily stressors, provides a spacious opportunity to break out of patterns.
+Beyond immune enhancement, nature immersions impact cognitive function and emotional regulation.
+On a simple level, getting out of our usual environment, where we may experience triggers or daily stressors, provides an opportunity to break out of patterns.
 On a more complex level, the natural environment allows our mind and body to reset to a different pace—away from emails and notifications.
-The practice of mindful attention to natural environments helps rewire neural pathways associated with rumination, anxiety, and negative thought patterns.
-Being outdoors in nature can be health-promoting and can increase mental well-being, particularly relevant during times of crisis and stress.
+Unplugged, research participants report they experience less stress and anxiety and increased feelings of satisfaction with life.
+Furthermore, tech is impacting the human brain in various ways, including negatively with a potentially diminished attention span, poor sleep patterns, and impaired brain development.

 Building Resilience Through Nature Connection